 If there is a story to be told about why someone cannot complete, or cannot make an event they previously signed up for, or needs to cancel the training, your story will be reviewed on a situation by situation basis.

-There are no refunds of the initial deposit for the interview, unless you are not accepted into the training.
+There are no refunds of the application fee for the interview or the training deposit, unless you are not accepted into the training.

 If you have questions, please contact email@example.com